Regulations for Determining Residency and Tuition Charges

 19. “Spouse” means a person’s partner in legal marriage or a person’s domestic partner if the domestic partnership is registered with the Office of the Nevada Secretary of State.

-20. “Student” means a person who is enrolled at an institution of the Nevada System of Higher Education.
+20. “Student” means a person who is enrolled at an institution of the Nevada System of Higher Education (NSHE).

 21. “Tuition” means a monetary charge assessed against nonresident students which is in addition to registration fees or other fees assessed against all students.